titech-edp/titech-edp.github.io/toolkit/index.md

 - a.
 Product: JUST MAKE IT
 - b.
 Process: TBD
 - c.
 Pitch: [Pitch Template](/resources/pitch-template/)
 - d.
-Plot: SHOOT A MOVIE based on the Storyboard and Casts-Props-Scene
+Promotion Video: SHOOT A MOVIE based on the Storyboard and Casts-Props-Scene
 - e.
 Poster: JUST MAKE IT

 ## Archive - Previous Toolkit